jbulin/jbulin.github.io/teaching/fall/nopt042/index.md

 ## Credit requirements

 There will be 12 homework assignments each of which is worth 1 point.
-In order to get the credit, you must gain at least 6 points, out of which at least 3 points must be from the second half of the semester (assignments 7-).
+In order to get the credit, you must gain at least 8 points, out of which at least 4 points must be from the second half of the semester (assignments 7-).
 Expect increasing complexity of the assignments as the semester progresses.
-There will be an additional option to get at most 3 points after the end of classes for solving substantially harder problems.
+There will be an additional option to get at most 4 points after the end of classes for solving somewhat harder problems.

 ## Frequently asked questions (FAQ)
 * _What should I do if I have a question?_ -- Check the FAQ.
 If you don't see the answer here email me putting "nopt042" in the subject.
+* _What if I want a consultation?_ -- Talk to me after class or email me to schedule an appointment.